Which eating disorder does your child have?

 Atypical Anorexia Nervosa

 The word 'atypical' is poorly chosen as this condition is more prevalent than anorexia and just as serious.
-All the anorexia criteria are met, except that the individual isn't considered to have 'significantly low body weight'.
+All the anorexia criteria are met, except for the one about 'significantly low body weight':

 Binge Eating Disorder (of low frequency and/or limited duration)